pradeep3sep/interviewquestion/README NodeJS.md

 Mongodb is schemaless while mysql is opposite. mongodb me hum kuch bhi ghused dete h

-// Schema and Model
+//--------------------Schema and Model-------------
 We make schema(condition ) fist and then we make the model form it.
 Model is function used to connect to schema(blueprint) with a name.
-Layered form of schema is the model
+Layered form of schema is the model. schema => model => model instance
+Generally the collection name is plural
-First argument of the model of mongoose is the collection or table name eg const data = mongoose.model('collection_name', dataSchema)
+First argument of the model of mongoose is the collection or table name eg const data = mongoose.model('collection_name', dataSchema) In Schema, we have
+- default
+- required
+-

+// ---------------- MVC Architecture---------------
+Model Layer - It is concerned with everything about application data and business logic Controller Layer - It's function is to handle the application's request, interect with models, and send back responses to the client
+View Layer - used for the graphical interface, ssr website, template to generate the view.
+Basically presenation logic

+FAT Model/THIN Controllers - Offload as much logic as possible into the models and keep the cotrollers as simple and lean as possible.